Rules

 §2

 The scoring system has four levels of tie-breaking.
-These are, in order of decreasing importance, number of solved challenges, total acquired challenge score, discrete time reduction and finally exact time of last solved challenge.
+These are, in order of decreasing importance:

 §3